 He stifled a laugh, but his contemptuous smirk was noticed instantly.
 His father snatched the iPod from his hand and set it down on the counter behind him.

-This surprised Steve, as it was a birthday present from his uncle that had arrived via Fed-Ex only yesterday, and his parents normally wouldn’t take away gifts that they hadn’t bought themselves.
+a birthday present from his uncle that had arrived via Fed-Ex only yesterday,

 Apparently this time his father was really pissed off.

-is father had seen the smirk because he was looking for it.
+His father had seen the smirk because he was looking for it.
 He expected an attitude, because that's what he usually got from Steve in these situations.

 Steve would break something, steal something small, get caught smoking dope, and it was never his fault.
 In this case, he had been caught by the school’s video surveillance “tagging” or spraying graffiti along one of the gymnasium’s exterior walls.